 The WMS provides full visibility and control of what is happening at the gates, parking lots, and docks so that you can avoid congestion and long waiting times at the yard.
 One of our customers uses its WMS with yard management on 10 warehouse sites.
 After implementing the function, they have reduced their annual CO2 emissions by 87 tons at one site alone and have saved over €150,000 in resources compared to pre-launch.

 - Pick smarter to cut the amount of returns

 According to research6, returns account for 15m tons of CO2 emissions annually.
 Some of them occur by delivering the wrong product to customers.
 The WMS helps avoid unnecessary returns by improving the accuracy of picking through better control by smart scanning or RFID control and extra verification during the picking process.

 - Save energy & resources by optimizing your pick routes

 Using Artificial Intelligence (AI), a WMS can calculate the shortest pick routes and can cut the transport distance within the warehouse by more than 20%.
 This saves energy and reduces wear and tear on trucks, extending the lifespan of your equipment.

 Did you know that 30% of packages contain unnecessary air?7 With the help of AI, the WMS selects the optimal packaging for each shipment, considering not only the dimensions but the cost of the material and transport.
 Your benefits?
 Better resource management, less amount of waste, and elevated customer experience.

 Are you shipping unnecessary air?

 Take our digital test to find out if you are shipping unnecessary air.
-The results will show how much you can improve in your warehouse management operations and how to become more sustainable.
+The results will show how much you can improve your warehouse management operations and how to become more sustainable.